lukevukovich/MediaAPI/README.md

 - Modular, testable backend with clear separation of concerns.
 - Secure, automated deployment pipelines for frontend and backend.
 - Comprehensive error handling and user feedback in UI and API responses.

----

-**Summary:**
-MediaAPI is a full-stack, cloud-deployed media metadata platform featuring a robust .NET backend and a modern React frontend that provides a dynamic, interactive API documentation and testing experience, replacing traditional Swagger UI.
-The project demonstrates advanced integration, code quality, and user experience best practices.